oliverschwendener/ueli/README.md

 ### Calculator

-* Calculate simple math, matrix, symbolic function, convert units and a lot more.
+* Calculate simple math, matrix, symbolic function, convert units and a lot more
 * Press `Enter` to copy the result to the clipboard

 ![Feature calculator](img/doc/features/ueli-feature-calculator.png)